Neural networks as low-cost surrogates for impurity solvers in quantum embedding methods: Abstract

 \section{Abstract}

-A promising application of \gls*{ML} is in creating low-cost surrogate models to replace computational bottlenecks in quantum many-body simulations.
-Here, we explore whether a \gls*{NN} can be trained in the low-data regime, with one to two orders of magnitude fewer training examples than previous works, as an efficient substitute for the impurity solver in \gls*{DMFT} simulations of correlated electron models.
-We show that the \gls*{NN} solver achieves accuracy comparable to popular \gls*{CTQMC} impurity solvers when interpolating between samples within the training set.
-While the \gls*{NN}'s performance decreases notably when extrapolating to lower temperatures outside the training distribution, its output still provides an excellent initial guess for input to more accurate \gls*{CTQMC} impurity solvers, thus accelerating the time to solution up to a factor of five.
+A promising application of machine learning is the creation of low-cost surrogate models to mitigate computational bottlenecks in quantum many-body simulations.
+Here, we explore whether a \gls*{NN} can be trained in the low-data regime, with one to two orders of magnitude fewer training examples than previous works, as an efficient substitute for the impurity solver in dynamical mean-field theory simulations of correlated electron models.
+We show that the \gls*{NN} solver achieves accuracy comparable to popular \gls*{CTQMC_Long} impurity solvers when interpolating between samples within the training set.
+While the \gls*{NN}'s performance decreases notably when extrapolating to lower temperatures outside the training distribution, its output still provides an excellent initial guess for input to more accurate \gls*{CTQMC_Long} impurity solvers, thus accelerating the time to solution up to a factor of five.
 We discuss our results in the context of rapid phase-space exploration.

 \glsresetall